-North Lanarkshire Food Aid supports people facing hardship and extreme food poverty.
-It uses a range of co-ordinated interventions designed to deliver a more holistic and longer-term approach than food banks have historically been able to offer.
+Sadly North Lanarkshire Food Aid closed because of a lack of funding.
+It supported people facing hardship and extreme food poverty.
+It used a range of co-ordinated interventions designed to deliver a more holistic and longer-term approach than food banks have historically been able to offer.

 Lanarkshire Community Food and Health Partnership (LCFHP) has been promoting and supporting healthy eating initiatives since 1990.

 In October 2013 it started up North Lanarkshire Food Aid (NLFA), originally an 18-month project, in response to the dramatic rise in extreme food poverty experienced in Lanarkshire.
-The project works with several partners involved in running food banks and other emergency food aid services in North Lanarkshire.
-It supports and supplements their work by offering a home delivery service where necessary, and fills in the wide gaps between current food bank locations.
+The project worked with several partners involved in running food banks and other emergency food aid services in North Lanarkshire.
+It supported and supplemented their work by offering a home delivery service where necessary, and filled in the wide gaps between food bank locations.

-NLFA is made up of seven connected strands: referrals, emergency food aid, information pack, transition support, community food co-ops, healthy eating workshops and a food aid nutritionist.
+NLFA was made up of seven connected strands: referrals, emergency food aid, information pack, transition support, community food co-ops, healthy eating workshops and a food aid nutritionist.

-Frontline staff from agencies such as NHS Lanarkshire Locality Teams, North Lanarkshire Council, Scottish Women’s Aid and Citizens Advice refer clients to the project.
-This ensures that their need is genuine and that no alternative support is available.
+Frontline staff from agencies such as NHS Lanarkshire Locality Teams, North Lanarkshire Council, Scottish Women’s Aid and Citizens Advice referred clients to the project.
+This ensured that their need was genuine and that no alternative support was available.

-NLFA targets people in crisis situations (e.g. redundancy, debt, illness, low pay or benefits issues) but has deliberately not issued criteria for referral, leaving this up to professional judgement.
-Clients can be referred to just part of the service.
+NLFA targeted people in crisis situations (e.g. redundancy, debt, illness, low pay or benefits issues) but deliberately did not issue criteria for referral, leaving this up to professional judgement.
+Clients could be referred to just part of the service.

 Emergency food aid

 NLFA originally had funding for 1500 individual packs, designed either for adults or children, to support households in crisis and unable to access food banks.